 New Jersey is a choice no-fault insurance state, which means that drivers can choose whether they want no-fault insurance or traditional coverage.
 The main difference between the two is the right of drivers involved in an accident to sue.

 With no-fault coverage, the right to sue is limited to very specific injuries or death.
 Injuries must meet specific requirements in order for drivers to have the right to sue.
 Suits are allowed for pain and suffering, and non-economic losses.
 This is the only option if you choose the Basic policy plan.

 Unlimited Right to Sue (Traditional)

-With this option you can sue for pain and suffering and non-economic losses in any accident situation, whether or not it meets the state’s guidelines for serious accidents.
+With this option, you can sue for pain and suffering and non-economic losses in an accident situation, whether or not it meets the state’s guidelines for serious accidents.